ollie1400/PlantMonitors/mqtt-server/README.md

 Check any output from the server using `sudo journalctl -u ttgo-server.service`

+# Pushing to GCP

+Build docker container with `make build`

+To run the container locally, do `make run`

+## Publishing to GCP

+Run `gcloud auth configure-docker` to configure docker to use gcp for auth, if this hasn't been done already

+Run `make publish` to push to GCP

 ## Helpful links and notes

 - `https://davidhamann.de/2018/02/11/integrate-bokeh-plots-in-flask-ajax/` how to update Bokeh graphs in real time